 The main purpose of an ESR test is to detect abnormal levels of inflammation in the body.
 Measuring ESR is primarily used for diagnosis and monitoring of different health conditions:

 - Diagnosis is the process of finding the cause of a patient’s symptoms.
 Because many health problems can cause an ESR test to be abnormal, the test alone cannot diagnose conditions.
 However, when combined with other tests, an ESR test may help detect infections, autoimmune diseases, blood disorders, kidney disease, and many other health problems.

 - Monitoring is the process of periodically assessing a patient’s health after a diagnosis.
 An ESR test may be used periodically to see how inflammatory health conditions change over time.
 It can also help assess a patient’s response to treatments for certain disorders.

-Any individual patient should talk with their health care provider for more details about the specific purpose of ESR testing in their situation.
+It is important to talk with your health care provider for more details about the specific purpose of ESR testing in your situation.

 What does the test measure?

-An ESR test measures how fast red blood cells (RBCs), also known as erythrocytes, fall to the bottom of a test tube.
+An ESR test measures how fast RBCs, also known as erythrocytes, fall to the bottom of a test tube.
 The falling of these cells is called sedimentation, which is measured in millimeters per hour (mm/h).